well established and here for you

 Chief Holmes had a higher purpose and greater vision in mind.
 He began consulting on a full-time basis with a focus on the development of minority firefighters as leaders and managers in the fire service.
 This work led him to create what would be his most indelible mark on the American fire service, the Carl Holmes Executive Development Institute (EDI), which began in 1991 at Florida A&M University in Tallahassee, Florida.
 The mission of EDI is to develop the management skills and leadership potential of African American firefighters, preparing them for attainment of higher ranks.
 This was to augment their own personal higher education and structured to be specific to the subjects of fire department budgets, community-based fire and EMS programs, media relations, and fire personnel management.
 This concept was born out of Chief Holmes’ personal experience and knowledge of what was most needed.
 EDI has proven to be one of the most successful programs of its kind with hundreds of graduates now serving as Officers, Chief Officers, and Fire Chiefs.
 Since its inception nearly 28 years ago, the Carl Holmes Executive Development Institute has served more than 2,000 participants from across the United States, Canada, the Caribbean, Europe and Africa.
 Chief Holmes’ impact in the fire service is beyond measurable, which is a testament to those who have attended EDI or participated in his training courses and lectures.
 Chief Holmes made an impact on thousands of people in the fire service industry by teaching real-world applications in the development of future fire service leaders.
 He was passionate about issues related to equitable hiring practices, promotions, training, operations and the day-to-day needs of the community by their fire department.

 David Washington, was the first African American fire chief for the City of Las Vegas.
 He began his career with the city of Las Vegas as a firefighter in 1974 and has since steadily progressed through the ranks.
 He has served in various capacities, including the community relations specialist, fire administration officer (Captain), Fire training officer (Captain), acting training chief, as well as battalion chief for both training and support services.
 Prior to being named interim fire chief, he served as the deputy chief/fire marshal.
-Dave received his associate of arts degree In 1981 and an associate of arts bi fire training in 1994, both from the Community College of Southern Nevada.
+Dave received his associate of arts degree In 1981, from the Community College of Southern Nevada.
 He Is a 1997 graduate of Leadership Las Vegas and continues his education today by taking containing education courses and special training classes.
 In addition, served as an adjunct instructor and is currently a Director/President/CEO for the Carl Holmes Executive Development Institute at Dillard University in New Orleans, Louisiana.
 He Is a member of several professional associations such as the Southern Nevada Fire Chiefs Association, the Black Chief Officers Committee, the National Forum of Black Public Administrators, the Nevada Fire Chiefs Association and the National Fie Protection Association.
 He is active in the community, serving on numerous boards including the United Way of Southern Nevada and is the co-founder of Camp Brotherhood

 Born and raised in southern California, and later as a firefighter in Las Vegas NV. for 16 years.
 He became an assistant chief in 2007, overseeing personnel services for 669 employees, such as workplace safety, legal matters, payroll, hiring, firing and promotions Chief Washington was appointed by the City Manager on December 15, 2014 after 20 years of fire service in Las Vegas, NV.
 He has worked in all disciplines of the fire service including Administration, Disaster Management, Fire Command, Prevention, Community Relations and Legislation.
 Chief Washington has a Chief Fire Officer (CFO) Designation from the Center for Public Safety Excellence (CPSE) and has led the department to become accredited by the Commission on Fire Accreditation International.
 Washington also has a master’s degree in public administration from the University of Nevada, Las Vegas, a bachelor’s degree in political science with a minor in English from Howard University and an associate’s degree in fire science management from the College of Southern Nevada.
 The chief is a graduate of the Carl Holmes Executive Development Institute and is an Executive Fire Officer Program Student at the National Fire Academy.